Club Regent Casino: Casino

-Club Regent has around 1,200 slot machines.
+Club Regent has approximately 1,200 slot machines.

-The gaming area of the casino is divided into two main areas, which are connected via an aquarium tunnel containing exotic saltwater fish.
+The gaming area of the casino is divided into two main areas, which are connected via a decommissioned aquarium tunnel that used to contain exotic saltwater fish.
 The first area (which is entered from the south or east entrance), contains a large amount of VLT and slot machines.
 The second area contains another section of VLTs, slot machines, and a table game area, which includes such games as Blackjack, Red Dog, Texas Hold'em Bonus Poker, Roulette, Baccarat, Pai gow poker, and Let it ride.
 Three card poker was offered until early 2009, when it was replaced with Red Dog.
 Next to the table games is a large poker area, which contains multiple 10-seat poker tables.

 In this second area of the casino, there is a large bamboo-styled spiral staircase, which leads downstairs.
 Prior to 2007, the poker area was located downstairs; while the poker area was downstairs, the Manitoba Gaming Control Commission only allowed the casino to run Fixed-Limit poker games.
 Shortly after its move upstairs, the Commission approved the casino to run No-Limit poker games.
 Currently, the poker area runs $1/$2 No-limit Texas hold 'em games, but higher limits are available upon player request.
 Aside from the cash poker games facilitated, the casino also runs regular Poker Tournaments.